Counselling

 Your client contract will outline in detail the limits of confidentiality.

-A: Yes, accessing counselling with Independence is free.
+A: Yes, therapy with Independence is free.
 If you’d like to make a donation please speak to staff or donate online.

 Q: I am worried about my substance use/gambling, but also have mental health issues.
 Will this prevent me from accessing help from In-dependence?